 With API testing, highly integrable tests are possible.
 This is especially beneficial if you plan to perform functional GUI tests following your API testing.
 For example, easy integration would allow for the creation of new users within the application prior to the start of a GUI test.

 Next Steps in API Testing

 Now that you understand what is API testing and its value to your testing process, what’s next?
 Testing your APIs, of course!
 Confirm that your APIs are market ready by carrying out these 10 steps to start API testing.
-For additional support, consider implementing API testing tools so that your QA team can execute all API testing best practices efficiently and effectively during your development cycle.
+For additional support, consider implementing API testing tools so that your QA team can execute all the best practices efficiently and effectively during your development cycle.

 Still need help launching this testing process?
 Choose to partner with a professional QA services provider like QASource.
-Our team of API testing experts are skilled in security testing and automation testing for all APIs.
+Our team of API testing experts is skilled in security testing and automation testing for all APIs.
 Our QA engineers can guide your team throughout the API testing process so that your software application deployed successfully to production every time.
 Get in touch with a QASource expert today.